kengz/openai_lab/source/includes/_INSTALLATION.md

 ## <a name="quickstart"></a>Quickstart

 The Lab comes with experiments with the best found solutions.
-Activate your installed environment and run your first below.
+Run your first below.

 ### Single Trial